 Through a series of 5 workshops, participants learn about the health care system for Travis County residents with low income and how Central Health and its partners come together to address health disparities.

 Health Champions are challenged to think outside of their individual realities to become advocates for health care access and equity in their own communities.

 In 2019, with feedback from Community Health Champions, Central Health embedded a health equity training session into the program curriculum.
 This class decided to create a health equity projects committee upon completion of the program.
-Members of this committee prioritized research to support a business case to bring the same or a similar health equity training program to employees across the Central Health Enterprise.
+Members of this committee prioritized research to support a business case to bring the same or a similar health equity training program to employees across the Central Health System.
 Since then, Central Health staff go through similar training.

 WHO SHOULD JOIN

 If you are committed to improving the health of your community, a resident of Travis County, and interested in learning and growing your knowledge and network in the health care field, we encourage you to apply.

 - Become an ambassador of Central Health to improve community health